ThomasArts/aetmodel/ThreatModel.md

 Different from BitCoin in that it has many more options and that it introduces oracles, name registration, contracts and state-channels.
 Many more transactions possible than in BitCoin, faster in 3 ways:

-	* Faster block rate
+		1. Faster block rate
-  * Bitcoin-NG technology with key-blocks and micro-blocks
+		2. Bitcoin-NG technology with key-blocks and micro-blocks
-	* Off-chain state channels (micro-payments per second)
+		3. Off-chain state channels (micro-payments per second)

+Other remarks on system model:
-If there are too many transactions, some transaction might be stuck in the pool.
+	* If there are too many transactions, some transaction might be stuck in the pool.
 	* Miners may attempt to block the vote by not processing the transactions with the vote(s)

 High-level features:

-1. Account
+1. **Account**
 	* **Public key on the chain + private key** - the blockchain does not handle the private keys of the users.
 Users are assumed to take care of their own keys; we trust the key generation code;
 	* **Tokens as value on the account** - will be stored in wallets of some sort;
 	* **Nonce** is a counter that increases upon every transaction.